New York City Car Accident Lawyer

 - 3 Vehicle fatalities in New York cost $1.59 billion in 2013; $19 million of these costs came from medical bills and another $1.57 billion stemmed from work-related costs.

 - 4 The most dangerous time of day on New York roads is rush hour (from 3pm to 6pm) on Monday through Friday.

-- 5 68.6 percent of auto accidents involved two or more vehicles.
+- 5 68.6 percent of vehicle accidents involved two or more vehicles.

-Top 5 Mistake Made After an Automobile Accident
+Top 5 Mistake Made After an a Car Accident

 - Admitting fault at the scene of the accident before you have all the facts